 In early 2020 I got the bright idea that maybe herring could be enticed back to Victoria’s inner harbour, a bay that once had a big population.
 Most of the spawning grounds, including eel grass and seaweed, have been ripped up or built over.
 I teamed up with Jim Shortreed and another guy.
 The other guy disappeared once real work had to be done but Jim turned out to be golden.
 He lives full time with his girlfriend on a sailboat, whom he met while sailing in the South Pacific, and is used to hard work on the ocean.
-I sewed seventy-six, 8-foot long nets that hang from aluminum rods and are weighted down with rocks in a sleeve sewn onto the base.
-The idea is that if herring happen by they might spawn on your nets.
+I sewed seventy-six, 8-foot-long nets that hang from aluminum rods and are weighted down with rocks in a sleeve sewn onto the base.
+The idea is that if herring happen by, they might spawn on your nets.
 This program did work in False Creek, Vancouver.
 However, much like a spider on its web there are no guarantees.
 Jim figured out where to put the nets and we installed most of them at four locations.
 We even got some funding for the nets from Joachim Carolsfeld of World Fisheries Trust.
 Unfortunately, Jim, who is a helicopter mechanic, and claims to be retired, got called to B.C.’s hot, dry interior to service choppers used for fighting forest fires just as the Covid-19 pandemic started.
 That left just me and my long-suffering wife to clean the nets.
-Guck grows on the nets and this inhibits herring from spawning so each net has to be cleaned at least once a week.
+Guck grows on the nets, and this inhibits herring from spawning so each net has to be cleaned at least once a week.
 Every other day, for two months we spent hours bending over docks and brushing off the green slime.
 Theresa says that next year she will definitely not be playing.
 One location for our nets was the Harbour Air Seaplane Base.
-As the pandemic worsened they closed their Victoria operation and dock access to the nets was barred.
+As the pandemic worsened, they closed their Victoria operation and dock access to the nets was barred.
 This meant that to service the nets I had to paddle over on one of our sit-on-top kayaks (a Java).
 I didn’t ask for permission.
 One day a guy wandered down the dock and started watching me cleaning from the other side of the strong glass barricade.
 He introduced himself as the CEO of Harbour Air.
 “Oh, oh,” I thought to myself as I envisioned what he must be looking at: a skinny old guy bending over the dock, covered in green slime.
 But he said that I must be one of the herring guys and thanked me for our work, which he supported wholeheartedly.
 This is also the company that is pioneering the use of electric motors on its float planes and hopes to convert the whole, short-range fleet to electricity.
 I like this company!
 (More on this later).
-Although we call ourselves the Herring Whisperers we have yet to whisper in a single herring.
+Although we call ourselves the Herring Whisperers, as of fall, 2023, we have yet to whisper in a single herring.
 Jim is now busy looking into new initiatives that might improve our chances.
 Maybe next year.

 Reverence, Resilience, Rejuvenation

-In our mass consumption society we have lost our reverence: for this incredible blue planet we call home and all of its life within.
+In our mass consumption society we have lost our reverence: for this incredible blue planet we call home and all its life within.
 Hopefully, there are signs that we are regaining this.
-Environmental groups everywhere are teaming up with governments, industry and First Nations to chart new, beneficial ways to organize our societies.
+Environmental groups everywhere are teaming up with governments, industry, and First Nations to chart new, beneficial ways to organize our societies.
 Despite the harm that we have done to the oceans there have been few extinctions.
 In many areas once a Marine Protected Area (MPA) has been created and enforced, abundant and diverse life has returned and flourished.
 Along foreshores marshes have been re-introduced.
 Clam and oyster beds have been cultured and increased.
 Even coral reefs are starting to be re-seeded.
 There still is time and hope but we must act quickly.